-- -Prediction queries.
-The computation of this type of query involves an initial social state, that is, a description of the powers, permissions, obligations and sanctions that are initially associated with the members of a society, and a narrative, that is, a description of temporally-sorted externally observable events of the society (a narrative is expressed as a sequence of transitions).
-The outcome of a prediction query (if any) is the current social state, that is, a description of the powers, permissions, obligations and sanctions that are associated with the members of the society at the current time (see Figure 2). - -Planning queries.
-Agents may compute planning queries: (i) at design-time in order to generate plans that will facilitate them in avoiding run-time conflicts (say), and (ii) at run-time in order to update their plans. - -Postdiction queries.
+-Prediction queries.
+The computation of an answer to this type of query involves an initial social state, that is, a description of the powers, permissions, obligations and sanctions that are initially associated with the members of a society, and a narrative, that is, a description of temporally-sorted externally observable events of the society (a narrative is expressed as a sequence of transitions).
+The outcome of a prediction query (if any) is the current social state, that is, a description of the powers, permissions, obligations and sanctions that are associated with the members of the society at the current time (see Figure 2).

+- -Planning queries.
+Agents may compute answers to planning queries: (i) at designtime in order to generate plans that will facilitate them in avoiding run-time conflicts (say), and (ii) at run-time in order to update their plans. - -Postdiction queries.
 New members of a society may seek to determine the past states of that society.
 Similar information may be requested by agents that have 'crashed' and resumed their operation.
-Such information can be produced via the computation of postdiction queries.
+Such information can be produced via the computation of postdiction query answers.

-The computation of prediction, planning and postdiction queries may be additionally used to prove properties of the social constraints' specification; in Section 6 we prove properties of a specification by means of planning query computation.
+The computation of answers to prediction, planning and postdiction queries may be additionally used to prove properties of the social constraints' specification; in Section 6 we prove properties of a specification by computing answers to planning queries.